-10. Fencing
+29. Fencing

 Fencing to public (or future public) areas such as the approved 'East-West Collector Road' (Council ref.
 244/2014/DA-CW) and future roads associated with development on the adjoining property (Council ref.
-647/2015/DA-RS) and the proposed public park shall generally be constructed of open 'palisade style' powder coated steel with landscaped shrub and tree plantings behind to ensure durability and enhance the development's streetscape appearance.
+647/2015/DA-RS) and the proposed public park shall generally be constructed in accordance with the approved plan by GSA Group (ref.
+No. 23, for Stockland, dated 08 October 2014) with landscaped shrub and tree plantings behind to enhance the development's streetscape appearance.

-11. Shoring and Adequacy of Adjoining Property
+30. Shoring and Adequacy of Adjoining Property